felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 to come up with a technology that could show images in a two-dimensional plane, I could hardly do better than shadow puppetry.

-Do you realize how incredibly creative some humans had to be to come up with photography, let alone the cathode-ray tube (CRT) television or OLED flat panels?
+I am always amazed at the inner workings of common household items that, over time, become considered like "junk".
+If we pause for a moment, do you realize how incredibly creative some humans had to be to come up with something even as basic as photography, let alone the cathode-ray tube (CRT) television or OLED flat panels?
 Add in the fact that interactive video games can be played using such screens, and that I'm able to picture this phenomenon and share it on the Internet for you to see... that's enough to make my head spin. :smile:

 {{< figure src="/img/gun-nac-setup.jpg" position="center" caption="It boggles the mind to think how many layers of knowledge were required to get the result pictured here.
 And this is essentially a toy for kids!" >}}